BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Setting-up-the-editor.md

 ### Setup

-Open up any of your quests using *File > Open Folder...* (if you haven't made any yet, select the default quest in *plugin/BetonQuest/default*).
-Then click on any file to open it.
+Now you need to open any `yml` file by clicking on *File > Open Folder...*.
+Than you can choose if you want to open the BetonQuest root directory, only the `QuestPackages` folder or a specific quest.
+If you don't have any quest files yet, simply open the `config.yml` file.
+You can open that file by clicking on it on the left side.
 There are a few general things to keep in mind when editing files.
 VSCode does a really nice job at exposing these directly to the user.
 They are all listed in the bottom right corner of the editor window: